Get started with Java

 - On Windows, use

-The code sample takes:
+The code example takes:

 - The input and output files represented as a file name, a file path with the file name, or the output directory.